carla-simulator/carla/Docs/python_api.md

 <h3>Instance Variables</h3>
 - <a name="carla.Timestamp.frame"></a>**<font color="#f8805a">frame</font>** (_int_)
-Number of frames elapsed since the simulator was launched.
+The number of frames elapsed since the simulator was launched.
 - <a name="carla.Timestamp.elapsed_seconds"></a>**<font color="#f8805a">elapsed_seconds</font>** (_float_)
 Simulated seconds elapsed since the beginning of the current episode.
 - <a name="carla.Timestamp.delta_seconds"></a>**<font color="#f8805a">delta_seconds</font>** (_float_)
-Simulated seconds elapsed since previous frame.
+Simulated seconds elapsed since the previous frame.
 - <a name="carla.Timestamp.platform_timestamp"></a>**<font color="#f8805a">platform_timestamp</font>** (_float_)
 Time-stamp of the frame at which this measurement was taken, in seconds as given by the OS.